Area of Emphasis: Arts

 The ultimate goal of this Emphasis is to produce artists, performers, teachers, and professionals capable of working effectively and making significant contributions to society through the Fine Arts.
 Each semester, the Adult Degree Program also provides an array of general education courses to educate and broaden the experience of non-arts majors at UW–Green Bay.
 The general education offerings provide life enriching experiences and opportunities for artistic expression campus wide and in the community.

-Students may substitute one course from the following list if they are able to take traditional
+Students may substitute a course from the following list if they are able to take on-campus courses:

 - Studio Arts and Art History courses, "ART" prefix